 For most of the time I felt like the local people are creating the atmosphere of South Africa being an unsafe country.
 And I get it, with the statistics being a shocking evidence of the situation within the country (every 36 seconds the woman is raped, around 50 people are murdered each day).
 Everyone we met kept telling us how dangerous it is, from hostel workers to bus drivers to tour guides.
 But I believe deep inside that every person is good and has no intention in harming me and as long as I follow the basic safety rules, like I do back at home, I should be fine everywhere (I’m not talking about bad luck as some nasty situations can happen in my hometown as well)

-So how to survive in South Africa and enjoy it to the fullest without getting into too much trouble?
+So how to survive and enjoy your South Africa itinerary to the fullest without getting into too much trouble?
 Don’t go crazy paranoid as I did at the beginning as it might spoil your South African adventure.
 And then just follow the basic common sense rules that you use at home too: don’t go into the backstreets in the dark, don’t trust people you don’t know, don’t overexpose valuable items, respect the local culture and people, don’t go to the areas that have bad reputation – basically all the things you on daily basis at home, without thinking too much about them.

 Sorry to interupt but would you like to be the first one to read my posts?
 Then sign up to my newsletter!
 I promise no spam, just new posts landing directly in your mailbox.
 Simply click on the picture below!
 Thanks!